paperplanefactory/rate-my-post/readme.txt

 12. Option to show descriptive ratings while a user hovers over rating icons

-13. Google Analytics integration

-14. Option to enable reCAPTCHA v3 protection
+13. Option to enable reCAPTCHA v3 protection

-15. Option to show results (visual rating) on archive pages
+14. Option to show results (visual rating) on archive pages

-16. Option to allow only logged in users to vote
+15. Option to allow only logged in users to vote

-17. Option to prevent double votes via IP addresses
+16. Option to prevent double votes via IP addresses

-**Results Widget Features:**
+= Results Widget Features: =

 *Results widget is similar to the rating widget, but is not interactive - it only displays rating visually.*